AllisonAnz/Garden-Schedule/README.md

 ## About

-Garden Planner is your one stop shop for keep track of all you garden plants!
-Keep track of watering schedules, plant care, planting schedules and so much more!
+This Garden Planner is your one stop shop for keeping track of all things plants realted!
+Keep track of watering schedules, plant care, seed schedules and so much more!

 This Application was built using